 Minor scrapes can be treated effectively at home to prevent infection.

 When you have a minor scrape, let’s follow the instructions.

-It is unnecessary to use hydrogen peroxide, iodine, or rubbing alcohol to treat minor scrapes, clean the wound with soap and cool water instead.
+- Clean the scrape.
+Wash your hands with soap and water and then remove dirt and debris with cool water.
+Don’t need to use hydrogen peroxide, iodine, or rubbing alcohol to treat minor scrapes, clean the wound with soap and cool water instead.

+- Stop the Bleeding.
 A small amount of blood can help clean out the wound.
 To stop the bleeding, gently apply firm, direct pressure using a clean cloth or gauze and remember to hold the pressure steadily.

 You should call your doctor to seeking the medical help if: